nus-cs2103/website-base/admin/tp-tasks-fragment.md

 </box>{% endif %}
 </div>

-* Start implementing {{ version_first }}, by adding code in small steps, while working in parallel, aiming to produce a VERY simple working version after one week, and a bit more functional version at the end of iteration (i.e., after two weeks).
+* Start implementing {{ version_mvp }}, by adding code in small steps, while working in parallel, aiming to produce a VERY simple working version after one week, and a bit more functional version at the end of iteration (i.e., after two weeks).

 * See the panel below for our recommendations on the project workflow.